novant-io/fanbars/readme.md

     output:
       This is A&amp;W and this is A&W

+Method chaining is supported for `Obj` variables:

+    template:
+      The last day of the month is {{date.lastOfMonth.toLocale}}

+    map:
+      ["data":Date.today]

+    output:
+      The last day of the month is 31-Jan-2022

 ### If Blocks

 If blocks use the `{{#if var}}` syntax, where the value of `var` is considered